 Academic performance among secondary school students and adult life depend not only on people's abilities but on their motivation reactions to school and other performance situation (Newcombe, 20155).
 There are some attributions and coping strategies to save children who are easily discourage by failure that one can teaches through emotional care and feeling of school age children (Fong, & Berger-Cardoso, 2010).
-Despite the elements and features of child trafficking, attention to other forms of abuse has been increased in recent years by researchers such as Logan, Walker, & Hunt, (2009) in his study; harmful cultural practice and their consequences for children; Jaja (2014) in her own work titled: child abuse and neglect in the educational system and Olesin (2020), in her own study; psychological factors as correlates of child abuse in selected secondary schools in Oyo state-Nigeria.
-Thus, little or no understanding of the incidences of child trafficking are common because of greater attention were not given to it as it were often given to other child abuse like physical and sexual abuse.
+Despite the elements and features of child trafficking, attention to other forms of abuse has been increased in recent years by researchers such as Logan, Walker, & Hunt, (2009) in his study; harmful cultural practice and their consequences for children; Jaja (2014) in her own work titled: child abuse and neglect in the educational system and Olesin (2020), in her own study; psychological factors as correlates of child trafficking are common because of greater attention were not given to it as it were often given to other child abuse like physical and sexual abuse.